teameh/Bolt-swift/README.md

 # Bolt-swift
 The Bolt network protocol is a network protocol designed for high-performance access to graph databases.
 Bolt is a connection-oriented protocol, using a compact binary encoding over TCP or web sockets for higher throughput and lower latency.

-The reference implementation can be found [here][https://github.com/neo4j-contrib/boltkit].
-This codebase is the Swift implementation, and is used by Theo, the Swift Neo4j driver.
+The reference implementation can be found [here](https://github.com/neo4j-contrib/boltkit).
+This codebase is the Swift implementation, and is used by [Theo, the Swift Neo4j driver](https://github.com/Neo4j-Swift/Neo4j-Swift).

 ## Connection
-The implementation supports both SSL-encrypted and plain-text connections.
-If there is no certificate and key provided with the SSL configuration, Bolt-swift will attempt to generate it.
+The implementation supports both SSL-encrypted and plain-text connections, built on [SwiftNIO 2](https://github.com/apple/swift-nio).
+SSL connections can be both have a regular chain of trust, be given an explicit certificate to trust, or be untrusted.
+Further more, you can implement your own trust behaviour on top.

 ## Tests